 Ever wondered what goes on behind the scenes at the North Carolina Zoo?
 Here’s your chance to find out!
-The North Carolina Zoo is featured in the new, eight-part Nat Geo WILD series, SECRETS OF THE ZOO: NORTH CAROLINA, which premieres Saturday, Oct.
-31, at 10 p.m.
-ET.
+The North Carolina Zoo is featured in the eight-part Nat Geo WILD series, SECRETS OF THE ZOO: NORTH CAROLINA.
 How to watch: check your local cable listings, AT&T/DirectTV, DISH, Hulu Live TV, Amazon Prime and many other streaming services.

 North Carolina is home to the world's largest zoo, with 2,600 acres, large natural habitats and more than 1,800 animals in its care.
-The show features several Zoo staff, including keepers and veterinarians, and highlight stories, including routine animal husbandry, emergency procedures and the Zoo’s work in conservation and rescue and release of injured wildlife.
+The show features several Zoo staff, including keepers and veterinarians, during routine animal husbandry, emergency procedures and the Zoo’s work in conservation and rescue and release of injured wildlife.
 Follow the Zoo online Facebook, Twitter, Instagram @nczoo.

 Meet the Staff.
 Check Back Often for New Faces!